Top trading ideas by market experts to trade for today

-Watch the interview of Sandeep Wagle of powermywealth.com and Ashwani Gujral of ashwanigujral.com with Prashant Nair and Ekta Batra on CNBC-TV18, in which they shared their reading and outlook on market and specific stocks.
+Watch the interview of Sudarshan Sukhani of s2analytics.com, Ashwani Gujral of ashwanigujral.com and Rahul Shah of Motilal Oswal with Prashant Nair and Ekta Batra on CNBC-TV18, in which they shared their reading and outlook on market technicals and Futures and Options (F&O) side of the market respectively as well as specific stocks and sectors.

 Like this story, share it with millions of investors on M3